amachino/command-ai/README.md

 - `clear` - clear the current conversation log.
 - `forget` - delete the previous message.

 ## Arguments

 You can pass the following arguments to the CLI:

-- `--model` - the model to use for generating text completions.
+- `-m, --model` - the model to use for generating text completions.
-- `--max_tokens` - the maximum number of tokens (words) to generate in the completion.
+- `-M, --max_tokens` - the maximum number of tokens (words) to generate in the completion.
-- `--temperature` - a value that determines the creativity and unpredictability of the AI's responses.
+- `-t, --temperature` - a value that determines the creativity and unpredictability of the AI's responses.
 A higher temperature results in more random responses, while a lower temperature results in more deterministic responses.

 See the [OpenAI API docs](https://beta.openai.com/docs/api-reference/completions) for details.